saivaraprasadmandala/Punarnavah/README.md

 # Punarnavah - Turning Waste into Opportunity

-A sustainable waste management platform platform linking households, artisans, and industries to promote waste reuse, enabling artisans to source upcyclable materials, create upcycled products, and sell them online for income.
+A circular economy-driven platform linking households, artisans, and industries to promote waste reuse, enabling artisans to source upcyclable materials, create upcycled products, and sell them online for income.

 ## 🌟 Features